boa-dev/boa-dev.github.io/blog/2025-06-15-temporal-impl-1.md

 Simple, right?

-Well we're pleased to announce that `temporal_rs` won't be supporting that! ...
-At least in one method.
+Folks, we're pleased to announce that `temporal_rs` won't be supporting that! ... or at least not in that shape.

 Again, the goal of `temporal_rs` is to implement the specification to the highest degree possible and where it can't implement the